Blog

 Stuck on what to post in your alumni newsletter or LinkedIn group?
 AI can help you quickly brainstorm content that aligns with your community’s interests.

-“Provide me with 10 content ideas for a corporate alumni newsletter targeting former consultants who now work in tech.
-Include a mix of formats (e.g., spotlight interviews, quick polls, carousel posts), and group them by career stage (early-career, mid-career, senior).
-Add a few ideas that could be localized for specific regions like North America, DACH, and APAC.
-Also, suggest one or two recurring themes we could build into a content series over time.”
+Provide me with 10 content ideas for posting in my corporate alumni platform targeting former employees who now work in technology.
+Include a mix of formats (e.g., short form, long form, quick polls, carousel posts), and group them by the audience’s career stage (early-career, mid-career, senior, retired).
+Add a few ideas that could be localized for specific regions like the Americas, EMEA, and/or APAC.
+Also, suggest one or two recurring themes we could build into a content series over time.

-This type of prompt pushes GPT to generate not just random ideas, but a structured, strategic content plan tailored to your alumni audience, lifecycle engagement, and platform needs.
+This type of prompt pushes the tool to generate not just random ideas, but a structured, strategic content plan tailored to your alumni audience, lifecycle engagement, and platform needs. Â Not only could it generate the ideas, but it could also likely craft the templates or stories for you as a second step.

 3. From Notes to Narratives: Creating Alumni Spotlights